 This aesthetic gets its name from Euphoria, the Zendaya-led HBO show that explores a world of sex, drugs and sadness among Gen Z characters.
 The show is quite popular on TikTok, where its strong purple, pink and glittery visuals even inspired a massive trend.

 According to B**** Media, the show takes things we associate with children — glitter, overalls, bright colors — and makes them over-the-top and melancholy to show the pain young people experience as they’re forced to grow up quickly in this digital world.

 A Brandy girl is, simply put, a girl who shops at Brandy Melville.
-If you’ve never been to the iconic mall store, it’s full of one-size crop T-shirts, faded jeans and plaid skirts.
+If you’ve never been to the iconic mall store, it’s full of one-size crop tops, faded jeans and plaid skirts.
 You’ll also see a lot of tube tops and bucket hats.

 It’s a little bit nostalgic, but also very inspired by the it-girl models of today, like Bella Hadid and Kendall Jenner.
-Brandy girls are fashion-minded but not over-the-top and a little on the preppy side.
+Brandy girls are fashion-minded but not over the top, and a little on the preppy side.

 Sadly, it’s become a bit of a synonym for “basic” and unoriginal these days.
-We’ll never forget it, though, because its popularity proved just how much influence TikTok and teen culture has on the world.
+We’ll never forget it, though, because its popularity proved just how much influence TikTok and teen culture have on the world.